trungnguyen0503/OpenLab-Fsoft-Project/README.md

 # OpenLab-Fsoft-Project
 # About the Project
 This is an IoT project based on the Z-Wave Protocol.
-The project consists of the following components.
 The project can manage up to 2 end devices, each with up to 2 binary switch endpoints.
+The project consists of the following components:
 - Controller and end nodes with binary switches
 - A gateway using a Raspberry Pi to connect the Z-Wave network with the MQTT network and cloud
 -  A web dashboard to control the network